 Make your dressing first by combining the orange marmalade (I use reduced sugar marmalade), cider vinegar, olive oil, a pinch of red pepper flakes, the juice from 1/2 of lime, and salt and pepper to taste in a small mason jar and shake well.

 Then chop all of your veggies.

-Next, you will want to add the following layers: about 1/4 of the chopped red bell pepper, the chopped yellow bell pepper, shredded carrots, a scallion which has been minced, and about 1/2 cup of shredded purple cabbage.
-For the final layer, add about 1 cup of chopped Romaine lettuce to each jar.
+Next, you will want to add the following layers: one-fourth of the chopped red bell pepper, the chopped yellow bell pepper, shredded carrots, a scallion which has been minced, and one-half cup of shredded purple cabbage.
+For the final layer, add one cup of chopped Romaine lettuce to each jar.

 Press the ingredients down lightly and seal tightly with the lid.
-Refrigerate for up to 5 days.
+Refrigerate for up to five days.

 That’s it!
 When it comes time to eat your salad.
 Simply shake up the jar to distribute the dressing, and pour it out on a plate.
 Enjoy!

 - 3 Tbsp Orange Marmalade

 - 4 Tbsp apple cider vinegar

 - salt and pepper to taste

 - 4 scallions minced